kavyaag20/Appointment-Booking-System/README.md

 3. Make your changes and commit
 4. Push to your fork
 5. Submit a pull request
 ---

-## Future Enhancements

-- Email notifications for booking confirmations
-- SMS reminders for upcoming appointments
-- Payment integration
-- Advanced scheduling algorithms
-- Mobile app development
-- Real-time chat support

----

-## License

-This project is open source and available for educational and personal use.

----

 ## Contact & Support